logzio/public-api/alerts/README.md

 POST https://api.logz.io/v1/alerts<br />
 <br />
 Expects AlertRequest as body, and creates a new alert.<br />
+You can find the expected structure in the examples section.

 **Update Alert** <br />
 PUT http://api.logz.io/v1/alerts/:id <br />